J-rayX/crm_project/README.md

 # Django REST API with PostgreSQL: A CRUD App

-A Django RESTful API with PostgreSQL database for my LogRocket tutorial: [Django Rest Framework with PostgreSQL: A CRUD Tutorial](https://blog.logrocket.com/django-rest-framework-with-postgresql/).
+A Django RESTful API with PostgreSQL database for my tutorial: [Django Rest Framework with PostgreSQL: A CRUD Tutorial](https://jkaylight.medium.com/django-rest-framework-with-postgresql-a-crud-tutorial-8a34283e9c12).

 ### To Run on Localhost